LeonMrBonnie/altv-os-interactions/README.md

 -   An Existing or New Gamemode
 -   General Scripting Knowledge

-First download the JS wrapper for the C# entity sync from [GitHub](https://github.com/Kudze/altv-csharp-entity-sync-to-js-wrapper).<br>
-Then you need to build it using `dotnet publish -c Release` and create a new resource with the type `csharp`.<br>
-You should name this resource `entitysync-wrapper`

 After simply add the name of this resource to your `server.cfg` resource section.

 `altv-os-interactions`